Friday, January 2, 2015

 No place to hide

-Rwandan experience was an eye opener for General Romeo Dallaire.
-He found an emotional cri de coeur in his book Shake Hands with the Devil – The Failure of Humanity in Rwanda.
-In this book Dallaire describes the vivid events that took place during the genocide and he further says that even the peace had been murdered in that gorgeous African country.
+The Rwandan experience was an eye-opener for General Romeo Dallaire.
+He found an emotional cri de coeur in his book Shake Hands with the Devil—The Failure of Humanity in Rwanda.
+In this book Dallaire describes the vivid events that took place during the genocide, and he further says that even the peace had been murdered in that gorgeous African country.
 He truly counts himself among its casualties.

 His outstanding book “Shake Hands with the Devil: The Failure of Humanity in Rwanda” was awarded the Governor General’s Literary Award for Non-Fiction in 2004.
 Shake Hands with the Devil is now a motion picture directed by Roger Spottiswoode and starring Roy Dupuis and James Gallanders.

-After Rwanda Gen Romeo Dallaire has given a leadership in a project to develop a conceptual base for the elimination of the use of child soldiers.
-In his best-selling book “They Fight Like Soldiers, They Die Like Children,” Lieutenant-General Romeo Dallaire suggests to promote Zero Force, an international campaign to eradicate the use of child soldiers.
-His is determined to fight to eradicate the use of child soldiers in armed conflicts.
+After Rwanda, Gen. Romeo Dallaire has given leadership in a project to develop a conceptual base for the elimination of the use of child soldiers.
+In his best-selling book “They Fight Like Soldiers, They Die Like Children,” Lieutenant-General Romeo Dallaire suggests promoting Zero Force, an international campaign to eradicate the use of child soldiers.
+He is determined to fight to eradicate the use of child soldiers in armed conflicts.
 It is a mission to which Gen Dallaire has committed himself for the rest of his life.

 According to the Canadian International Development Agency, worldwide, in any given year, over 300,000 children under 18 are exploited in armed conflicts as child soldiers and sex slaves.

-Michel Chikwanine was a former child solder who found refuge under Gen Dallaire’s foundation.
+Michel Chikwanine was a former child soldier who found refuge under Gen Dallaire’s foundation.
 Michel Chikwanine became a child soldier when he was 5 years old.
 He was abducted in 1993 by a rebel militia in Congo.
 He was given a firearm and forced to commit unspeakable atrocities.
 His childhood was stolen by the warmongering adults.
-Today he is living in Toronto but still hounded by the awful memories of bloody war.
-There are thousands of ex child solders like Michel Chikwanine who are struggling to integrate in to the mainstream society.
-Gen Dallaire with his crusading spirit works in the child soldiers initiative.
-He is fully dedicated to this noble project which he has made his life’s mission to end the use of children in conflicts and wars.
+Today, he is living in Toronto but still hounded by the awful memories of bloody war.
+There are thousands of ex-child soldiers like Michel Chikwanine who are struggling to integrate into mainstream society.
+Gen Dallaire, with his crusading spirit, works in the child soldiers initiative.
+He is fully dedicated to this noble project, which he has made his life’s mission: to end the use of children in conflicts and wars.

 ReplyDelete